routegy/routegy-docs/app/docs/reference/workspaces.md

 ---
 title: "Workspaces | Reference"
-description: "How do workspaces work?"
+description: "What is a Routegy workspace?"
 ---

 # Workspaces